 Dora has been a caregiver for her father for more than 14 years, but she just became certified as an Individual Provider in October 2017 and joined our caregivers’ Union, SEIU 775.

 In April 2018, she was on the Member-to-Member Specialist team to call other caregivers and explain what our Union stands for and why it’s important for all of us to stick together.
-She was excited about the chance to talk with other caregivers about these things, because many of them didn’t realize that they’re part of a strong community of 45,000 caregivers in Washington and Montana that work together to improve all our lives.
+She was excited about the chance to talk with other caregivers about these things, because many of them didn’t realize that they’re part of a strong community of caregivers in Washington, Montana, and Alaska that work together to improve all our lives.

-Some who haven’t been caregivers for the whole 15 years that SEIU 775 has been around didn’t realize that IP caregivers’ pay used to be minimum wage, just over $7 an hour, with no wage scale, health insurance, no PTO, no L&I, and no retirement benefit.
-We’ve worked to improve our contract through the years and now IPs have all those benefits and starting wages of twice what we earned back then.
+Many caregivers didn’t know that before we founded SEIU 775 that IP caregivers’ pay used to be minimum wage, just over $7 an hour, with no wage scale, no health insurance, no PTO, no L&I, and no retirement benefit.
+We’ve worked to improve our contract through the years and now IPs have all those benefits and starting wages of triple what we earned back then.

-One of the things that was exciting about making these calls was being able to explain the Union to caregivers who don’t speak very much English.
+One of the things that was exciting about making these calls was being able to explain the Union to caregivers who prefer to speak Spanish.
 Dora is bilingual, so she was able to talk to them in Spanish about the ways that our Union fights for our rights — and tell them that the Union is our voice as caregivers.

-Before she talked to them, some caregivers thought that the Union was some outside group of people they didn’t.
+Before she talked to them, some caregivers thought that the Union was some outside group of people.
 Now, they understand that the Union is just the way that all of us come together as caregivers to work to benefit everyone.

 “Who better to be the Union than caregivers?”
 Dora said.
 “It’s our voice.”